 This is something I wish I knew about earlier.
 I’ve tried several times to make good short ribs.
 Not that they haven’t come out tasting delicious, but they weren’t those thick and meaty ones you see on Pinterest.

-THESE ribs are those ribs.
+THESE Coffee Braised Short Ribs are those ribs.

 I was like a kid in a candy store.
 There were several different thicknesses available.
 I had a hard time picking one package.
 Two or three could have easily wound up in my basket, but they didn’t.
 I grabbed one.
 And as a splurge I grabbed a package of pork picnic chunks.